tlhumphrey2/EasyFastHPCCoAWS/README.md

 3. Build a stack, using CloudFormation on the AWS console, that does the rest.

-## Click [here](Documentation/EasyFastHPCCOnAWSLinux.pdf) to read the document that describes the details .
+## Click [here](Documentation/EasyFastHPCCOnAWSLinux.pdf) to read the document that describes the process step-by-step.